Early and simple domes: Antiquity before the Roman Empire

 In the city of Pergamon, there are remains of stone apsidal semi-domes from the second century BC.
 The earliest evidence for dressed stone domes with voussoirs comes from the first century BC in the region of Palestine, Syria, and southern Anatolia, the "heartland of Oriental Hellenism".
 A stone pendentive dome is known from a first century BC bath in Petra.

 The Scythians built domed tombs, as did some Germanic tribes in a paraboloid shape.
 In the Saar basin of the Germanic north of Europe, the domical shape was used in wooden construction over houses, tombs, temples, and city towers, and was translated into masonry construction only after the beginning of Roman rule.

-The remains of a large domed circular hall measuring 17 meters in diameter in the Parthian capital city of Nyssa has been dated to perhaps the first century AD.
-It "shows the existence of a monumental domical tradition in Central Asia that had hitherto been unknown and which seems to have preceded Roman Imperial monuments or at least to have grown independently from them."
-It likely had a wooden dome.
-The room "contained a portrait of Mithradates II and, along with other structures at the site, hosted some sort of cult activities connected to the memory of the kings of kings."
-The Sun Temple at Hatra appears to indicate a transition from columned halls with trabeated roofing to vaulted and domed construction in the first century AD, at least in Mesopotamia.
-The domed sanctuary hall of the temple was preceded by a barrel vaulted iwan, a combination that would be used by the subsequent Persian Sasanian Empire.
-An account of a Parthian domed palace hall from around 100 AD in the city of Babylon can be found in the Life of Apollonius of Tyana by Philostratus.
-The hall was used by the king for passing judgments and was decorated with a mosaic of blue stone to resemble the sky, with images of gods in gold.
-A bulbous Parthian dome can be seen in the relief sculpture of the Arch of Septimius Severus in Rome, its shape apparently due to the use of a light tent-like framework.

-Ancient China
+Imperial China

 Model of the Lei Cheng Uk Han Tomb of Hong Kong, dated to the Eastern Han dynasty (25–220 AD).

-In ancient Chinese architecture, the use of brick vaults and domes in aboveground structures is unknown, while in later periods corbelled domes were built in some aboveground temples and tombs.
-However, underground tombs dating to the Han dynasty (202 BC – 220 AD) have been discovered and often feature archways, vaulted chambers and domed ceilings.
+In ancient Chinese architecture, the use of brick vaults and domes in aboveground structures is unknown, and traditional Chinese architecture only rarely used corbelled domes in temples and tombs.

+The tomb of the first emperor has not yet been excavated, but "reportedly featured a large chart of the heavens painted on its domed vault".
+Underground tombs dating to the Han dynasty (202 BC – 220 AD) have been discovered and often feature archways, vaulted chambers and domed ceilings.
 These underground vaults and domes did not require buttress supports since they were held in place by earthen pits.
 The continued use of domed ceilings in underground tomb architecture can be seen at sites such as the Baisha Tomb near Gongyi, Henan province, dated to the Song dynasty (960–1279 AD), which features two chambers with conical ceilings.